 Is it possible to get a good night’s sleep after an ostomy procedure?
-The answer is yes.
+Yes!
 In some cases, just the fact that you have had the procedure to address the underlying condition that required you to get an ostomy may help you sleep better.

-Put Pillows Around You.
+Tip 2.
+Put Pillows Around You

 Sleep Options for Different Ostomy Surgery Types